L-lysine For Cats: Overview, Dosage & Side Effects

 These challenges led to an interest in L-lysine’s potential to reduce the effects of herpesvirus symptoms through the administration of what is essentially a nutritional supplement that has very few perceived side effects.

-Despite its promise, L-lysine has a varying record in research studies.
 The use of lysine has been shown to suppress the shedding of the virus and to reduce the severity of conjunctivitis in experimental conditions.

 However, at least in shelter cats, it has not been shown to significantly improve or prevent upper respiratory tract infections.
 Shelter cats are predisposed to a lot of stressors and potential infectious organisms, which can complicate treatment monitoring and outcomes.